psu-psychology/r-bootcamp/talks/r-eproducible-science.md

 Using R for reproducible workflows
 ----------------------------------

+-   **Option 1**: All commands in an R script: e.g., `project_analysis.R`
--   Mix R code, output, comments, tables using R Markdown
+-   **Option 2**: Mix R code, output, comments in an [R Markdown](http://rmarkdown.rstudio.com/) document
     -   R Markdown files = text files
     -   One input file, multiple outputs to
     -   PDF, Word (.docx)
-    -   HTML for web pages, slides
+    -   HTML for notebooks, web pages, slides

 We've already shown you in this bootcamp how writing R scripts and functions can let you import, clean, munge, reorganize, plot, and analyze data.
 We've already seen how commenting code fragments makes it easier to read and understand.
 An extension to R called R Markdown lets us mix R code, analyses, text, tables, and other formatting to make all sorts of products.
 R Markdown files are just text files.
 But with this one text file, it's easy to produce multiple output types: PDF or Word formatted documents; HTML for blogs, web sites, or even slide presentation.